alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 * offer optional instruction on standardising locale?
 * optional redirect DNS over Tor, because deanon via lookups?
 * rework the /etc/interfaces hacks to be less clunky?
+* check that rp_filter checks on the internal loopback offer the same value as strict destination multihoming*

 Notes:
 * the fake interfaces are VIPs bonded to the primary network interface